 Your child is about to enter what’s often considered the last year of elementary school — and will soon be exploring middle school curriculum!
 That’s why 5th grade is an extremely important time for students to cement the skills they have gained throughout the upper grades and lay a solid foundation for the years ahead.

 In short, this year is all about helping students practice, refine, and grow their skills.
 Students build on what they learned in 4th grade by analyzing material in deeper ways, and write structured, clear, and detailed pieces about a variety of subjects.
 They are encouraged and expected to be more independent in their learning, and to require less guidance and support from teachers and other adults.
-For instance, when a student is asked to research a topic, he should know what to do to accomplish that (even if he needs a little help from a teacher along the way).
+For instance, when a student is asked to research a topic, they should know what to do to accomplish that (even if they need a little help from a teacher along the way).

-Read on for what to expect this year, or jump straight to your 5th grade shopping list.
+Read on for what to expect this year, and shop all fifth grade resources at The Scholastic Store.

 Most of the 5th grade reading curriculum focuses on teaching students to understand and develop ideas about the texts they read.
 Fifth graders learn to support their ideas using specific details from books, and are expected to think carefully about (and ultimately use) quotes, facts, and events to develop opinions about a text and explain it.
 Students practice this as they read texts together as a class and independently, and their teachers often show them specific strategies they can use to do this.
 Fifth graders also expand these skills as they write extensively about what they read in every subject.